otrv4/otrv4/otrv4.md

 fragments.

-OTRv4 fragmentation and reassembly procedure needs to be able to break data messages into an almost arbitrary number of pieces that can be later reassembled.
-The receiver of the fragments uses the identifier field to ensure that fragments of different data messages are not mixed.
+OTRv4 fragmentation and reassembly procedure needs to be able to break OTR messages into an almost arbitrary number of pieces that can be later reassembled.
+The receiver of the fragments uses the identifier field to ensure that fragments of different messages are not mixed.
 The fragment index field tells the receiver the position of a fragment in the original data message.
 These fields provide sufficient information to reassemble data messages.